elizabet-bagdasaryan/dictionary/README.md

 - **Audio Pronunciation**: Users can listen to the audio pronunciations of words, helping them learn proper pronunciation and improve their spoken language skills.
 - **Font Customization**: Users can change the font of the displayed texts to suit their preferences and enhance readability.
 - **Light and Dark Mode**: The application supports both light and dark modes, providing a comfortable reading experience in different lighting environments.
-- **Favorites**: Users can mark words as favorites for quick and easy access to frequently searched or important words.
-- **History**: The application keeps a record of the user's search history, enabling them to revisit previously searched words.
 - **User-friendly Interface**: The application features a clean and user-friendly interface, making it easy to navigate, search for words, and access relevant information.

 ## Installation